 Many people, particularly women, dread putting on weight after quitting smoking.
 There are a few reasons why people experience weight gain.

 You may experience sugar cravings.
-This is because nicotine is a stimulant and gives you an adrenaline rush which in turn causes your body to “dump” sugar.
-After quitting smoking your body has a lower bloody sugar level as it is no longer stimulated to release sugar.
+This is because nicotine is a stimulant and gives you an adrenaline rush which, in turn, causes your body to “dump” sugar.
+After quitting smoking your body has a lower blood sugar level.
+It is no longer stimulated to release sugar.
 Eating small healthy snacks throughout the day helps reduce the sugar cravings.
 Eating may replace your smoking habit, so make sure you have healthy snacks available and do not replace your cigarette habit with candy or chocolate!

 After you quit smoking, your taste buds suddenly rediscover the true taste of food, so you eat more!
-If you are experiencing increased appetite try drinking a glass of water before your meals so you feel fuller more quickly.
+If you are experiencing increased appetite, try drinking a glass of water before your meals so you feel fuller more quickly.

-So there you have the five most common side effects of quitting smoking and smoking withdrawal symptoms.
-By knowing what to expect after you quit smoking you can prepare in advance.
-Preparing for smoking withdrawal symptoms you are more likely to succeed with your goal to become smoke free.
+By knowing what to expect after you quit smoking, you can prepare in advance.
+If you prepare for smoking withdrawal symptoms, then you are more likely to reach your goal of becoming smoke-free.

 - Changing your routine helps you to stop smoking cigarettes.
 The urge to smoke is often associated with certain activities or triggers.
 If your first smoke of the day is with coffee over breakfast, drink tea or have breakfast out.
 If driving triggers your need to smoke then change to walking or find alternative transport or car shares.